How to Choose a Great Domain Name

 Finding a Memorable Domain Name

 Some URL phrases are easier to remember than others, for a number of reasons.
 If you’ve ever fumbled around trying to remember a domain name like “michaelsullivanlawofficescq.com.au” you’ll understand this.
 Memorable domain names usually have a number of qualities, we recommend hiring a SEO services that can help you choose the domain, they know exactly what will drive people to your website.
+Ones you have completed the process of choosing your domain name, take the next step and get a few pillow links for your URL.
+You can find more info here regarding manually created pillow links.

 The first and most important key is brevity.
 It’s really easy to remember one-word phrases like “ask.com”, and shorter phrases like “cqlaw.com.au” obviously win out over “centralqueenslandlawprofessionals.com.au”.
 Favour brevity.